 Below are examples of the different types of Oldsmobile keys:

 The next image is of an Oldsmobile key that has a transponder chip in it and therefore NEEDS to be coded.
 The chip is located inside the cover at the top.

 The next image is of an Oldsmobile key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
 It’s a simple metal key.

 Q: My Oldsmobile Cutlass Supreme 1997 ignition key won’t turn, what is the reason and can you change my ignition for me?

-A: Sure, there may be a few reasons why the ignition key won’t turn.
-The key is too old, the ignition is stuck, or one of the wafers.
-An automotive locksmith for Oldsmobile keys can determine on the site reason and solution.
-We can help you with that.
+A: There are a number of reasons why the ignition key won’t turn.
+The key may be worn out, or jammed; the ignition may be rusty, or its wafers broken.
+An automotive locksmith for Oldsmobile cars can determine the reason on-site and solve the problem.
+We can help you in this scenario.